k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 their recognition as the established arms of the Morse family in colonial New England.

+## Lydia Eliot of Massachusetts

+My supplemental membership in the Order of Americans of Armorial Ancestry is _jure sanguinis_ through [Lydia Eliot of Braintree, Massachusetts](https://www.wikitree.com/wiki/Eliot-19), baptized at Nazeing, Essex, England, on 1 July 1610, a daughter of Bennet Eliot of Widford and Nazeing and a sister of the Rev. [John Eliot](https://www.wikitree.com/wiki/Eliot-1), the "Apostle to the Indians" and translator of the first Bible printed in British North America.
+She married James Penniman at High Laver, Essex, on 26 July 1631, and the couple sailed that year on the second voyage of the _Lyon_, settling first at Boston and removing to Braintree, where she died in 1676.
+Her daughter Lydia Penniman married Edward Adams of Medfield, a son of Henry Adams of Braintree, joining this line to the Adams descent documented above.

+{% include figure.html
+image="ancestry/oaaa/eliot-arms-full.svg"
+placement="right" width="4"
+cap="Arms of Lydia Eliot of Massachusetts" alt="Arms of Lydia Eliot of Massachusetts" %}

+Lydia Eliot is an uncommon figure in the rolls of the Order.
+Armigerous women who immigrated to America in the seventeenth century and whose heraldic claims can be documented in their own right are rare.
+English heraldic records of the period overwhelmingly track arms through men, and the surviving colonial evidence compounds the imbalance: women appear in church admissions, wills, and land records, but seldom in the visitations and confirmations that establish armigerous status.
+Lydia's eligibility rests not on a claim through her husband but on her birth into the Eliot family of Nazeing, one of seven siblings, four brothers and three sisters, who immigrated to the Massachusetts Bay Colony between 1631 and 1637.
+Her admission accordingly introduces Lydia Eliot to the Order as a qualifying ancestor in her own name.

+The heraldic record for this family comes from the [Committee on Heraldry](https://americanancestors.org/committee-heraldry) of the New England Historic Genealogical Society, which registered the arms in July 2023 as Roll of Arms no. 976 (provisionally numbered), an entry covering John Eliot and his six brothers and sisters collectively.
+The registration rests on the research of William Wyman Fiske, whose study of the family in the _New England Historical and Genealogical Register_ in 2007 and 2008 traced the Nazeing Eliots to a Hertfordshire and Essex family descending from William Eliot of Cottered, Hertfordshire, with confirmations of arms to members of the family in the sixteenth century and appearances in the visitations of Essex.
+Because the entry awaits print publication in a forthcoming part of the Roll of Arms, the Committee's Registrar, Nathaniel L. Taylor, confirmed in writing in June 2026 that Lydia Eliot Penniman is encompassed within the registration, and that correspondence serves as the documentary authority for this application.
+The Committee registered the arms in its customary vernacular blazon:

+> Silver, on a fess gules between four barrulets wavy azure a martlet gold.

+In conventional heraldic language, the arms are regularized as:

+> Argent, on a fess Gules between four barrulets wavy Azure, a martlet Or.

+The wavy barrulets give the shield an unmistakable maritime rhythm, four narrow blue waves crossing the silver field, against which the red fess reads as a firm horizontal anchor.
+The single golden martlet on the fess carries particular weight in this composition.
+In the known English confirmations, one collateral branch of the family bore a single martlet and another bore three, and the Committee concluded that the martlet was understood as a common element of the family's arms, distinguishing them from the arms confirmed in 1492 to two Eliot brothers of no known relation.
+The martlet, a stylized swallow depicted without feet, is among the most evocative charges in English heraldry, conventionally associated with younger sons and with those who must make their own way in the world, an apt emblem for a family that removed itself wholesale to New England.
+By an accident of history, substantially the same arms, undifferenced, were later adopted by the unrelated Massachusetts Eliot family of Andrew Eliot of East Coker, whose descendants included Harvard president Charles William Eliot and the poet T. S. Eliot, and the design now represents [Eliot House](https://eliot.harvard.edu/) at Harvard College.

+No crest accompanies these arms.
+The visitation records show that different members of the Hertfordshire and Essex family bore different crests, from which the Committee concluded that there was no common crest to which the extended family subscribed, and its registration is of the shield alone.
+The absence of a crest here is therefore not a gap in the record but a faithful reflection of it, and my rendering of the arms follows the registration in displaying the shield without one.
+No motto is recorded for the family in this period.

 *Additional memberships will be added as they are approved.*